FarmonApp/regen-docs/docs/Agronomic Practices/Harvesting.en.md

 Camelina requires low-speed combine settings to avoid seed loss.
 Swathing may be necessary if 75% of the pods have yellowed.

 - **Combine Settings**: Operate at a low speed (3-4 km/h) and use a low airflow to avoid seed loss.
-Camelina seeds are lightweight, so careful adjustments are required.
+Camelina seeds are lightweight, so careful adjustments of the fan are required.
 - **Swathing**: Consider swathing when 75% of the pods have yellowed, approximately 2-3 weeks after flowering.
 Cut the plants about 20-25 cm above the ground for better aeration.
 Harvest 1 week after swathing, paying attention to weather conditions like wind and rain.
+But typically swathing is not required.

 ## Maturity for Harvest